github-changelog-generator/github-changelog-generator/man/git-generate-changelog.md

    --http-cache

-   Use HTTP Cache to cache Github API requests (useful for large repos) Default is true.
+   Use HTTP Cache to cache GitHub API requests (useful for large repos) Default is true.

    --[no-]cache-file [CACHE-FILE]